TAbdiukov/PPSSPP-patches/README.md

 Y = 3 for byte write, 4 for halfword and 5 for word)
 ```

-Must one clear the (fake) offset register after use — No.
+Is it necessary to clear the fake offset register after use?
+No.

 ### Safety checks